Flag of The Flag of Hungary

 The heraldic roots are more concrete.
 Red and white (silver, in heraldic terms) derive from the Árpád dynasty's striped coat of arms, in use since at least the 12th century.
 Green appears in medieval Transylvanian heraldry and in depictions of Hungary's landscape.
 The colors predate the revolution by hundreds of years; 1848 simply arranged them in a new format.

 The 20th century turned Hungary's flag into a contested object, repeatedly altered to serve whoever held power.
-During the Arrow Cross (Nyilaskeresztes) fascist regime of 1944–45, a green arrow-cross emblem was imposed on the tricolor, staining the national colors with collaboration and terror.
+During the Arrow Cross (Nyilaskeresztes) fascist regime of 1944-45, a green arrow-cross emblem was imposed on the tricolor, staining the national colors with collaboration and terror.
 After the war, things didn't improve.
-The Soviet-backed People's Republic of Hungary (established in 1949) slapped a red star, wheat sheaf, and hammer onto the flag's center, converting it into an instrument of communist propaganda.
+The Soviet-backed People's Republic of Hungary, established in 1949, put a red star, wheat sheaf, and hammer at the flag's center, converting it into an instrument of communist propaganda.

 After Soviet tanks crushed the uprising, the communist government quietly swapped the most reviled imagery for a subtler emblem, but a central device remained on the flag until 1989.
 When communism collapsed, restoring the plain tricolor was among the first symbolic acts of the new republic.
-The absence of any central emblem isn't emptiness.
-It's a political statement about everything that was removed.
+The empty center is the point of the current design, not an absence in it.

 Hungary does maintain a state version of the flag bearing the national coat of arms, used in government, diplomatic, and ceremonial settings.
 That coat of arms is among Europe's most historically layered heraldic devices.